 - Physical examination

 Cancer’s stage indicates how far it has spread.
-A doctor will assess the current stage of cancer based on analysis of diagnostic testing.
+A doctor will assess the current stage of cancer-based on an analysis of diagnostic testing.

 Penile Cancer Treatment Cost in India

-Your penile treatment cost will be determined by the location of your cancer, its size, whether it has spread to other parts of your body, and your overall health.
+Your penile cancer treatment in India will be determined by the location of your cancer, its size, whether it has spread to other parts of your body, and your overall health.
 A group of doctors and other experts come together to discuss the best treatment and care options for you.